Data Ingestion Types: A Comprehensive Guide

 3) Lambda-Architecture-Based Data Ingestion

-The Lambda architecture is one of the Data Ingestion Types.
+The Lambda architecture is one of the Data Ingestion techniques.
 Its configuration includes both Real-Time and Batch ingestion methodologies.
 The Lambda architecture balances the benefits of the two methods mentioned above by utilizing batch processing to provide broad views of batch data.

 Furthermore, it employs real-time processing to provide viewpoints of time-sensitive data.
 The configuration includes batch, serving, and speed layers.
 The first two layers index data in batches, while the speed layer indexes data that has yet to be picked up by the slower batch and serving layers in real-time.
 This continuous hand-off between layers ensures that data is available for querying with minimal latency.